fortune-ncube/automobile_eda/README.md

 ## Output

-The notebook should generate visualisations that can be used for presentations by decision-makers.
-The last output is a bar chart race of top most highly paid athletes over 30 years.
+The notebook will generate compelling visualisations for decision-makers in various industries.